Month: January 2009

-Among the reactions to the article on sequences of learning is a post from Brett McLaughlin on the O’Reilly Radar blog, that poses questions about the design of the sequence.
+A post from Brett McLaughlin on the O’Reilly Radar blog poses questions about the control of the learning sequence.

 Over many years, as an instructor of training courses, my recognition of the importance of the sequence in which we learn things has been continually increasing.
 Every time there is a problem with someone learning something, the starting point is the sequence.
 As we guide learners through the process of opening the Pandora’s box